 If you have been diagnosed with breast cancer, radiation therapy will likely be required as part of your treatment.
-UofL Physicians – Radiation Oncology at the James Graham Brown Cancer Center (JGBCC) offers patients the world’s most sophisticated cancer-fighting technology and most proven radiation treatment techniques available.
+UofL Physicians – Radiation Oncology at UofL Brown Cancer Center offers patients the world’s most sophisticated cancer-fighting technology and most proven radiation treatment techniques available.
 Our radiation oncologists are experts in radiation therapy and offer specialized care for cancer treatment.
 Each cancer diagnosis requires an individually-designed treatment plan based on the type and stage of the tumor.

 We were the first in the Kentuckiana region to receive a three-year accreditation for the American Society for Therapeutic Radiology and Oncology (ASTRO) and American College of Radiology (ACR).

 We understand the impact that breast cancer treatment may have on a woman physically and psychologically.
 A change in body shape can affect how you feel about your sexuality and womanhood.
 Our sexual health and wellness experts can discuss body image with you, help you deal with these changes, including any pain or change in libido.